ClemensElflein/openmower.de/content/en/docs/getting-started/index.md

 - **Other YardForce Models (SA Series)**
 - **SABO MOWit 500F** (Series-I & II)
 - **John Deere Tango E5** (Series-I & II)
+- Many other models using the universal carrier board
+- If you want to build a mower from scratch, that's also possible

 See the full [Compatible Mowers List]({{% relref "/docs/knowledge-base/compatible-mowers" %}}) for additional models and community builds.